Professor Zoe Marshman

 - Invited speaker at International Association of Dental Research and International Association of Paediatric Dentistry conferences

-- National policy work for Department for Education and Public Health England
+- National policy work for Department for Education, Office of Health Improvement and Disparities and Public Health England

-- NIHR Yorkshire and Humber Oral and Dental specialty group lead 2016 - present
+- NIHR Yorkshire and Humber Regional Research Delivery Network Oral and Dental specialty group lead 2016 – present

 - Journal referee for Journal of Dental Research, Community Dentistry & Oral Epidemiology, Community Dental Health, Health and Quality of Life Outcomes, International Journal of Paediatric Dentistry, Quality of Life Research, British Dental Journal.

-- Chair and member of various trial and project steering committees.
+- Chair and member of various trial and project steering and funding committees.